Gong Lei (footballer)

 Gong Lei (宫磊; born 15 October 1965) is a Chinese football manager and former player as well as media pundit.

 As a player, he represented Beijing Team, AS Pirae, Toronto Lynx, South China, Toronto Olympians and Beijing Kuanli before he retired and moved into coaching.
 His first coaching position would be with Gansu Tianma F.C. where he had a short spell with them before becoming an assistant at Shaanxi Zhongjian.
 He would manage Chinese Super League side Guizhou Renhe where he won the 2013 Chinese FA Cup.

 Playing career

 As a youth player Gong Lei was considered a promising youngster and was part of the Beijing Football Team that won the 1984 Chinese Jia-A League title.

 After several seasons with Beijing, Gong then went abroad to Tahiti and joined AS Pirae, where he experienced significant success by winning several league and cup titles with them.
-He was nominated for FIFA World Player of the Year in 1993 and is the only Chinese football player to be nominated for this award.
+He was nominated for FIFA World Player of the Year in 1993 and is the only Chinese footballer to be nominated for this award.
 He placed in joint-twenty-second, alongside international stars such as Lothar Matthäus, Jürgen Kohler and Tomas Brolin, among others, with five points.

 Nearing the end of his career, he then spent a short time with Canadian club Toronto Lynx, Hong Kong team South China, Toronto Olympians and Beijing Kuanli before he retired.